ngiangre/intro-react/README.md

 =\> go to <http://localhost:5173/> in the browser and there it is.
 Or start it yourself by typing `npm run dev` in the folder *my-react-app*

 ![](my-react-app.png)

+## hello-world

+I created a new folder `hello-world` and copied minimum needed files from `my-react-app` to just show Hello World!